-Apple Pay is a fast, easy, secure mobile payment method that’s growing more popular with both consumers and businesses.
-If you’re a small business that’s interested in accepting Apple Pay, here’s what you need to know about Apple Pay’s benefits and costs, as well as how it works for your business and how to start accepting Apple Pay.
+Apple Pay is a fast, easy, secure digital payment method growing more popular with consumers and businesses.
+If you’re a small business interested in accepting Apple Pay, we’ll break down everything you need to know about its benefits and costs, how it works for your business, and how to start accepting Apple Pay.

 Apple Pay is a digital wallet available to Apple device users on their iPhones, iPads and Apple Watches.
 Users can connect their Apple Pay wallets to bank accounts, credit cards, debit cards and even gift cards.

-When users want to buy something from a merchant that accepts Apple Pay, they open the Apple Pay app on their device and hold it next to the near-field communication (NFC) area on the merchant’s card reader.
+When users want to buy something from a merchant that accepts Apple Pay, they open the Apple Pay app on their device and hold it next to the NFC area on the merchant’s card reader.
 Payment is complete when four green lights appear and a chime sounds.

 Once payment is made, Apple Pay funnels the funds from the buyer’s linked payment source to the merchant’s account.